RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[Improvement, core C++]**

 ## Support for ROS MoveIt!
 We could provide an interface accepting ROS Trajectory messages (http://docs.ros.org/jade/api/trajectory_msgs/html/msg/JointTrajectory.html), we already have the `joint_state` so that should be enough for joint space.
 I'm not totally sure what would be needed for cartesian trajectories but I assume a better integration with TF is required.
 The joint space trajectories shouldn’t be too hard to code on the C++ side, take a list of points (PT and/or PVT) and use the existing robQuintic code to implement a trajectory following mode.
-There will be a need to spec a cisstParameterTypes message and add the conversion method from ROS to cisst.<br>
+There will be a need to spec a cisstParameterTypes message and add the conversion method from ROS to cisst.
+An alternative solution would be to use a separate ROS node that would rely on the ros controller "FollowJointTrajectory", the communication with the dVRK can be done by re-implementing a hardware (HW) abstraction using ROS topics.<br>
 **[New feature, core C++, ROS]**

 # Video